YuliaTURASOVA/rsschool-cv/cv.md

 ## Summary

-Passionate IT student since May 2022.
+Passionate and determined IT student since May 2022.
 I'm currently studying "Introduction to Computer Science" at HarvardX CS50x and improving my skills in coding.
 I've recently completed HTML/CSS basic course at OpenClassroom and am looking to expand my knowledge with the RS School "JavaScript/Front-end.
 Stage 0".

-I'm working as freelance translator (RUS-ENG and ENG-RUS) but thinking about starting a carrer in web development.
+I'm working as a freelance translator (RUS-ENG and ENG-RUS) but thinking about starting a career in web development.
 The reason for this transition is my relocation to Bordeaux, France in 2020.
 With my language pairs, further career in translation seems impossible.

-For me, web development is a great opportunity to keep working remotely.
+For me, web development is a great opportunity to keep working remotely and unleash my creativity.
 Before plunging myself into deep learning, I've completed several short-term courses to understand if coding can become my passion.
-Now, at spend every evening with VS Code, trying to create my own website with recipes.
+Now, I spend every evening with VS Code, trying to create my own website with recipes.
 Working on my own project keeps me motivated and disciplined.

 ### Industry Skills